Dewatering Tubes for Dredging

-Question: Need to dewater material from a pond and remove an estimated 45 short tons of material from a pond.
+Question: I need to dewater material from a pond and remove an estimated 45 short tons of material.
 The 45 short tons is the estimated dry weight of the material.
 This is a large project where we are building two new ponds but need to rehabilitate three old ponds.
-We are dredging hydraulically and looking to level some ground and lay poly sheets to a collection point.
+We are dredging hydraulically, looking to level some ground and lay poly sheets to a collection point.